 The new iPhone XR supports wireless charging and fast charging, and it's packed with a large battery that'll give you a full day of use.
 Apple says it lasts 1.5 hours longer than the iPhone 8 Plus.

-Compared to the more expensive 5.8-inch iPhone Xs and 6.5-inch iPhone Xs Max's Super Retina OLED screens, the iPhone XR has a Liquid Retina screen with a 1,792 x 828 pixel resolution, but it doesn't support 3D touch.
+Compared to the more expensive 5.8-inch iPhone Xs and 6.5-inch iPhone Xs Max's Super Retina OLED screens, the iPhone XR has a Liquid Retina screen without support for 3D touch.
 Fortunately, it has an edge-to-edge display like the new models and last year's iPhone X, and it supports "tap to wake" functionality.

-For comparison's sake, the iPhone X has a 6.1-inch Super Retina OLED, the iPhone 8 has a 4.7-inch display, and the iPhone 8 Plus has a 5.5-inch display.
+For comparison's sake, the iPhone Xs has a 5.8-inch Super Retina OLED, the iPhone 8 has a 4.7-inch display, and the iPhone 8 Plus has a 5.5-inch display.
 We think you'll like the bezel-less display much more than your older iPhone's screen because you get a bigger display in a much smaller design.

 Just as Apple did away with the home button on last year's iPhone X, the new iPhone XR doesn't feature a home button, either.
 Instead, you use gestures to close apps and get back to the home screen.
-You'll have to unlock your new iPhone using Face ID or a passcode too, because Apple ditched the home button and its integrated Touch ID sensor.
-You'll also need a pair of wireless earbuds or a dongle — since it lacks a headphone jack.
+You'll seamlessly unlock your new iPhone using Face ID, because Apple ditched the home button and the Touch ID sensor.

 We're a sucker for rose gold just like everybody else, and as much as we love the other existing iPhone color options, we're happy to report that Apple has announced six new color options for its iPhone XR.
 You have the choice of black, white, red, yellow, coral, and blue colors.
 The iPhone Xs and iPhone Xs Max only come in space gray, gold, and silver.

 If your friend pushes you into the pool, you won't have to mourn the death of your iPhone XR, because it features a water- and splash-resistant body.
 Apple says that the XR is rated IP67, meaning it can withstand being submerged in 3.3 feet of water for up to 30 minutes.
-It'll be fine if you drop it in the toilet or your drink, or if you walk in the rain with it.
 Apple even tested the water resistance for its new iPhones in chlorinated water, saltwater, orange juice, tea, wine, and beer.